gchq/gaffer-doc/src/main/resources/user/walkthrough/TheBasics.md

 ### The Store Properties

-Here is the Store Properties file required to connect to the Mock Accumulo store:
+Here is the Store Properties file required to connect to the Map store:

 ${SIMPLE_STORE_PROPERTIES}

 This contains information specific to the actual instance of the Store you are using.
-Refer to the documentation for your chosen store for the configurable properties, e.g ${ACCUMULO_USER_GUIDE}.
+Refer to the documentation for your chosen store for the configurable properties, e.g ${MAP_USER_GUIDE}.
 The important property is 'gaffer.store.class' this tells Gaffer the type of store you wish to use to store your data.

+#### Accumulo store properties

+Here is an example store properties for an Accumulo Store:

+${ACCUMULO_STORE_PROPERTIES}

+Further documentation can be found in the ${ACCUMULO_USER_GUIDE}.

 ### The Graph Object